xCDAT/xcdat-validation/riotai/results/20260422-steve-file-count-crossover-upscale/README.md

 bash riotai/results/20260422-steve-file-count-crossover-upscale/submit_perlmutter_benchmarks.sh
 ```

-The helper submits three remote jobs and three local jobs, one per bin shard.
+The helper submits three remote jobs, one per bin shard.
+Remote results are
-Remote results are labeled as Perlmutter-to-ORNL measurements.
-Each job uses
+labeled as Perlmutter-to-ORNL measurements.
+Each job uses the same resumable
-the same resumable CSV after a timeout or nonzero benchmark exit, and resubmits
+CSV after a timeout or nonzero benchmark exit, and resubmits itself up to two
-itself up to two times.
+times.
 Override that limit when submitting, for example:

 ```bash
 MAX_RETRIES=3 bash riotai/results/20260422-steve-file-count-crossover-upscale/submit_perlmutter_benchmarks.sh